 Birth: 1967 (age 53 years), Wellington, New Zealand

 Famous for:Xero, accounting software

-Xero’s cloud-based platform made business management and accounting easier for many organisations.
-Xero also paved the way for other SaaS products to enter the market for both business and consumers.
-Drury may have dreamed too far, when his venture with Pacific Fibre ended in a business failure.
+Xero’s cloud-based platform made business management and accounting easier for many organizations.
+Xero also paved the way for other SaaS products to enter the market for both businesses and consumers.
+Drury may have dreamed too far when his venture with Pacific Fibre ended in a business failure.

 What separates entrepreneurs from the common business executive is that they dare to dream and innovate.
 Sometimes, this does not work out.
 Drury’s transformative success with Xero most definitely makes up for that though.